 Next, you need a hygrometer to measure the levels of humidity in the cage.
 A digital one is the most accurate and this one, in particular, has great reviews.

-Finally, and these are pretty essential and often overlooked, but you need a pair of digital timers to control the lights in your veiled chameleon’s enclosure.
+Finally, and these are pretty essential and often overlooked, but you need timers to control the lights in your veiled chameleon’s enclosure.
 It’s nigh on impossible to be there at the same time every day when the lights need to be turned on and off in your veiled chameleon’s enclosure.
-So make life easier on yourself and more comfortable for your pet by picking up a pair of these.
+So make life easier on yourself and more comfortable for your pet by picking up a power strip like this it takes care of the timers and power supply for your entire setup.

 Veiled Chameleon Furniture